In the previous lesson, you learned how to connect to an Aura active database instance.

 In this lesson, you will learn how to:

-• Use the integrated data importer tool in the Aura console
+Use the integrated service for importing data in the Aura console

 Data Source